 Staff understand the importance of working closely with parents when settling children into our unit.
-Before starting F1, we invite both parents and children to join us for a look around the unit and at least two settling in sessions.
+Before starting F1, we invite both parents and children to join us for a look around the unit and partake in 'settling in' sessions as required and 'Home Visits' prior to pupils starting Nursery.
 Parents of children who are offered a place in F2 are invited to an induction meeting in the summer term.
 The staff will visit the children at their nursery or at home prior to starting school in September.
 All prospective F2 children are offered three taster sessions in the summer term, one of these days includes lunch with their parent.
 More sessions will be made available if it is deemed necessary.